RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

-In this paper, we propose a lightweight counting approach, which approximates the device count using the number of devices time-averaged over a window, namely, {\em window-averaged device count}.
-As illustrated in \FigureWord~\ref{fig: tadc}, the window-averaged device count from $t_1$ to $t_2$ is 2.5 because two devices ($A$ and $B$) appear fully in the window and one device ($C$) appears for half of the window.
-With a proper window size (say, a few minutes), the window-averaged device count can effectively reflect the instantaneous device count in various real-world applications.
-Formally, letting $N(t)$ and $w$ respectively denote the instantaneous device count at time $t$ and the window size, the window-averaged device count is computed as
+As illustrated in \FigureWord~\ref{fig: tadc}, the window-averaged device count from $t_1$ to $t_2$ is 2.5, because two devices ($A$ and $B$) appear fully in the window, and one device ($C$) appears for half of the window.
+One advantage is that this counting objective removes the need for assuming the device dwell time, thus avoiding the underestimation of devices.
+Furthermore, so long as we find a proper window size ($w$), the window-averaged device count can effectively reflect $N(t)$ with an acceptable delay.